waralex/dash-docs/README.md

 PRs accepted!
 The Dash user guide is itself a Dash app.
 Each file in `tutorial` represents a "chapter" of the docs.

 Changes to master will get deployed automatically.

+Note: In the past, some corporate networks have blocked our website at https://dash.plot.ly.
+We created a PDF for those community members.

+We have since resolved these issues by moving to https://dash.plotly.com and we’ve stopped maintaining this PDF documentation.

+Is your network still blocking our docs and do you still need a PDF version?

+If so, please comment on this issue: https://github.com/plotly/dash-docs/issues/897A.